Altruism explained including the definition

 Positive impact of altruism

-- An altruistic person, according to studies, can improve mental health, as doing good deeds to help others makes you feel happy.
+- An altruistic person, according to studies, can improve mental health in the long term, as doing good deeds to help others makes you feel happy

 Negative aspects of altruism